dougy147/mcbash/README.md

 The `--show-only-mac` exotic option exclusively outputs valid MACs to stdout (useful if you want to redirect stdout to another program).

-## Useful infos ℹ
+## Useful infos

 ### Default parameters are configurable

-Config file `$HOME/.mcbash/mcbash.conf` contains default options.
+Config file `$HOME/.config/mcbash/mcbash.conf` contains default options.
 You can change them according to your needs.

 ### MACs are stored

 Did you close your terminal ?
 Don't worry, when a MAC is found, it is immediately stored in `$HOME/.mcbash` directory.
+This directory is tweakable in the configuration file.

 ### Size sometimes matters